Gokul-Techwriter/technical-writing-portfolio/troubleshooting-guides/zoom-desktop-troubleshooting-guide.md

 4. Validate the resolution by confirming that the issue is resolved and the user can successfully perform the expected task.
 5. Escalate the issue if unresolved by collecting relevant screenshots and log files and escalating according to the escalation matrix.

-## 6.Troubleshooting Issues and Solutions
+## 6. Troubleshooting Issues and Solutions

 **Issue ID:** TG-ZOOM-001
 **Issue Name:** Installation failed